 You have just purchased your very own CrepePro and are well on your way to making the most delicious crepes you have ever had!

-In this article we are going to talk about one of the three crucial aspects to your crepe making experience and first use with your pan.
+In this article, we are going to talk about one of the three crucial aspects of your crepe-making experience and first use with your pan.

 We sand down the raw steel to eliminate any sharp and potentially dangerous edges.

-We polish the pan to give it the beautiful finish and remove harmful steel residue.
+We polish the pan to give it a beautiful finish and remove harmful steel residue.

 We also hand wash each pan with soap and water to assure that it is properly prepared for you!